 Remember the Lord's calling of Simon and Andrew in Matthew 4:18-20?

 "As Jesus was walking beside the Sea of Galilee, He saw two brothers, Simon called Peter and his brother Andrew.
 They were casting a net into the lake, for they were fishermen.
 'Come, follow me,' Jesus said, 'And I will send out you out to fish for people.'
 At once they left their nets and followed Him."

-Disciples are active believers of Christ Jesus, living out the lifestyle of Jesus and helping spread His good news of His kingdom on earth now as well as to come to the uniformed and equip the saints for better living.
+Disciples are active believers of Christ Jesus, living out the lifestyle of Jesus and helping spread His good news of His kingdom to the uniformed and equip the saints for better living.
 As Christ Jesus ascended to the right hand of Father God in Heaven, His believers, His disciples became His hands, feet, voice and ministry.

 Let's briefly observe the journey of one particular disciple - Peter.
 This disciple struck me as a bold and always wanting to experience the new thing with Jesus.
 As stated before, he was called while being a fisherman and later tried walking on water with Jesus and was successful for a bit, but failed when fear took over.
 He declared Jesus, the Son of God and the next minute was influenced by Satan trying to stop Jesus' plan of salvation.
 Peter was one of the three men who witnessed Jesus' transfiguration but then suggested three booths of honor for - Moses, Elijah and Jesus - instead of just one for Jesus.
 He denied Jesus three times, yet Jesus restored him.
 All this for a disciple who was a major role in the Jerusalem church, wrote some new testament letters and requested to be crucified upsidedown.
 This was certainly a tried, true and beloved cracked pot.

 So, Jesus used a bunch of cracked pots whose majority occupation was fisherman to change bait, tackle, waters and fish to that of humanity.